-Summary of MSFD high level descriptors of GES relevant to marine processes How and where considered in the PEIR Descriptor 6: Sea floor integrity: Seafloor integrity is at a level that ensures that the structure and functions of the ecosystems are safeguarded and benthic ecosystems, in particular, are not adversely affected.
-Predicted changes to the seabed are considered throughout this chapter.
-The effects on marine ecosystems are considered in other relevant chapters namely chapter 2: Benthic Ecology, chapter 3: Fish and Shellfish Ecology and chapter 4: Marine Mammals.
-Descriptor 7: Permanent alteration of hydrographical conditions does not adversely affect marine ecosystems.
-Predicted changes to hydrographic conditions are considered throughout this chapter.
-The effects on marine ecosystems are considered in other relevant chapters namely chapter 2: Benthic Ecology, chapter 3: Fish and Shellfish Ecology and chapter 4: Marine Mammals.
+Summary of policy How and where considered in the Environmental Statement Marine Strategy Framework Directive MSFD high level descriptors of Good Environmental Status relevant to marine processes Descriptor 6: Sea floor integrity: Seafloor integrity is at a level that ensures that the structure and functions of the ecosystems are safeguarded and benthic ecosystems, in particular, are not adversely affected.
+Predicted changes to the seabed are considered this chapter.
+The effects on marine ecosystems are considered in other relevant chapters namely volume 2, chapter 2: Benthic Ecology, volume 2, chapter 3: Fish and Shellfish Ecology and volume 2, chapter 4: Marine Mammals.
+MSFD high level descriptors of Good Environmental Status relevant to marine processes Descriptor 7: Permanent alteration of hydrographical conditions does not adversely affect marine ecosystems.
+Predicted changes to hydrographic conditions are considered throughout this chapter, in particular during the operational phase of Hornsea Three when changes will be greatest (from paragraph 1.11.8.3 onwards for currents and from paragraph 1.11.8.18 onwards for waves).
+The effects on marine ecosystems are considered in other relevant chapters namely volume 2, chapter 2: Benthic Ecology, volume 2, chapter 3: Fish and Shellfish Ecology and volume 2, chapter 4: Marine Mammals.